-We test the overall performance of our language grounding system that takes a spatiotemporal navigation command as input and produces an LTL formula whose propositions are grounded to physical landmarks in the environment.
-To evaluate the effectiveness of multimodality semantic information for language grounding, we conduct an ablate study where we only use one modality, i.e., text or images, in the referring expression grounding (REG) module.
+We tested the overall performance of our language grounding system Lang2LTL-2, which takes a spatiotemporal navigation command as input and produces an LTL formula whose propositions are grounded to physical landmarks in the environment.
+The full system achieved an accuracy of $93.53 \pm 4.33\%$ on a dataset of 21,780 randomly sampled semantically diverse language commands.

+To evaluate the effectiveness of using multimodal semantic information for language grounding, we conducted an ablation study where we only used one modality, i.e., text or images, in the referring expression grounding (REG)